 Quality of Life Discussion

 Pet owners often struggle with the decision of when it is time to let go and choose to end the life of their beloved companion.
 Above all, they don’t want their pet to suffer; they want them to have a certain quality of life.
 This can be hard for a pet owner to determine on their own so they will often turn to their trusted hospice veterinarian to help them make this most heart wrenching decision.

-Caring for a sick or terminally ill animal can be exhausting for owners.
+Caring for a terminally ill animal can be exhausting for owners.
 They put all their energy into looking after their pets and forget to look after themselves.
 Our hospice team can help with telephone support volunteers and referrals to our pet loss support group or professional bereavement counselors.